byteDJINN/inventory-tagging/README.md

 ### Server

 This is the cloud analytics and database for the service.
-It will host a website which can show all the inventory and allow searching through it.
+It will host a live publicly available website which can show all the inventory and allow searching through it.

 It will have a database storing all the information about items including their names and RFID tag IDs.